 Note.
 For such conditional formulas to work correctly, it's very important that you apply the rules to the entire columns, e.g.

 You can see an example of practical usage in the following screenshot that highlights duplicates in Columns E and F.

 As you can see, Excel conditional formatting formulas cope with dupes pretty well.
-However, for more complex cases, I would recommend using the Duplicate Remover add-in that is especially designed to find, highlight and remove duplicates in Excel 2013, 2010, 2007 and 2003, in one sheet or between two spreadsheets.
+However, for more complex cases, I would recommend using the Duplicate Remover add-in that is especially designed to find, highlight and remove duplicates in Excel, in one sheet or between two spreadsheets.

 I hope the conditional formatting formulas you have learned in this tutorial will help you make sense of whatever project you are working on.
 If you need more examples, please check out the following articles:

 If your conditional formatting rule is not working as expected, though the formula is apparently correct, do not get upset!
 Most likely it is not because of some weird bug in Excel conditional formatting, rather due to a tiny mistake, not evident at the first sight.
 Please try out 6 simple troubleshooting steps below and I'm sure you will get your formula to work:

 =A$1=1 will produce different results.
 If you are not sure which one is correct in your case, you can try all : ) For more information, please see Relative and absolute cell references in Excel conditional formatting.

 For example, if your data starts in row 2, you put